Snow White (franchise): Snow White: Queen's Return

-Disney Magic Kingdom
+Disney Magic Kingdoms

 During a limited time Event focused on Snow White and the Seven Dwarfs, the world builder game Disney Magic Kingdoms introduced Snow White, all the Seven Dwarfs and the Queen as playable characters, as well as attractions such as Magic Mirror on the Wall (featuring Magic Mirror as a non-player character), Seven Dwarfs' Cottage (featuring a blue bird and a raccoon as non-player characters), Seven Dwarfs Mine Train, and Snow White's Scary Adventures.
 Prince Charming was also included as a playable character in a later update of the game.
 In the game the characters are involved in new storylines that serve as a continuation of the events in the film.

 Music

 Snow White and the Seven Dwarfs

 Snow White and the Seven Dwarfs, the soundtrack to the 1937 Walt Disney film, was the first commercially issued film soundtrack.
 It was released in January 1938 as Songs from Walt Disney's Snow White and the Seven Dwarfs (with the Same Characters and Sound Effects as in the Film of That Title) and has since seen numerous expansions and reissues.